llipl/common-voice/README.md

-## Lok-Vacha Vacha Vacha
+## Lok.Vacha

-This is a web, Android and iOS app for collecting speech donations for the Lok-Vacha.
+This is a web, Android and iOS app for collecting speech samples of real people for Project Lok.Vacha.

 ### Official Website